Salsein

 Salsein (/fr/; Salsenh) is a commune in the Ariège department in the Pyrenees, in southwestern France.

 It is located close to Castillon-en-Couserans, about 17 km south-west of Saint-Girons.
 It is part of the Ariège Pyrenees regional natural park.

 The terrain is mountainous.
 The Bach, Cazalus and Coudères streams run through Salsein.

 Population

-Inhabitants of Salsein are called Salseinois.
+Inhabitants of Salsein are called Salseinois in French.